Money Smart – A Financial Education Program

-Money Smart is a comprehensive financial education curriculum designed to help low- and moderate-income individuals outside the financial mainstream enhance their financial skills and create positive banking relationships.
-Money Smart has reached over 2.75 million consumers since 2001.
+Money Smart is a comprehensive financial education curriculum designed to help low and moderate income individuals outside the financial mainstream enhance their financial skills and create positive banking relationships.
+Money Smart has reached over 3 million consumers since 2001.
 Research shows that the curriculum can positively influence how consumers manage their finances, and these changes are sustainable in the months after the training.

-The Money Smart curriculum for consumers is available free of charge in four primary formats:
+The Money Smart curriculum for consumers is available free of charge in several versions:

-- An instructor-led curriculum for adults on CD-ROM available in nine languages and print versions for the visually impaired (learn more)
+- Instructor-led curricula for adults (Money Smart for Adults) available in nine languages and Braille and large print versions for the visually impaired.

 The Money Smart program may be used by financial institutions and other organizations interested in sponsoring financial education workshops.
 Collaboration is important to the success of any education effort.
 The FDIC encourages banks to work with others in their communities to deliver financial education and appropriate financial services, including to individuals who may not have a relationship with an insured depository institution.